 To ensure correct indexing of the proceedings, all author names must be in first name, last name format.

 Submission of Papers

-Poster Presenters are welcome to demonstrate technologies at their poster stands.However they MUST notify the conference organisers in advance of this, and specify any special requirements they may have in terms of electrical supply, tables etc You should notify the organisers before April 30th of any requirements, the organisers can not guarantee requirements being met if notification is not given by this date.
+Poster Presenters are welcome to demonstrate technologies at their poster stands.However they MUST notify the conference organisers in advance of this, and specify any special requirements they may have in terms of electrical supply, tables etc You should notify the organisers as soon as possible of any requirements, the organisers can not guarantee requirements being met if notification is not given with resonable notice.